-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Worcester DPW&P Water Operations has made great strides in reducing the corrosion of lead into drinking water and is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-This is to assure that you will be getting safe water from the water main and not the water that has been standing in your plumbing.
+While Worcester DPW&P Water Operations has made great strides in reducing the corrosion of lead into drinking water and is responsible for providing high quality drinking water, we cannot control the variety of materials used in private plumbing components.
+When your water has been sitting for several hours unused, you can minimize the potential for lead exposure by flushing your tap for between 30 seconds to 2 minutes before using water for drinking or cooking.
+This ensures that you will be getting safe water from the water main rather than water that has been standing stagnant in your plumbing.
 If you are concerned about lead in your water you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/drink/info/lead/ index.cfm.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/ground-water-and-drinkingwater/basic-information-about-lead-drinking-water